exaloop/codon/docs/parallel/gpu.md

 variables in the loop body) as well as reductions.
 The other GPU-specific restrictions described here apply as well.

+## GPU target selection

+The following compiler flags can be used to control GPU code generation and to specify the target GPU architecture and feature set:

+- `--gpu-name <name>`:
+  Specifies the target GPU architecture or compute capability.
+  This value is passed directly to LLVM and determines the instruction set and hardware features that the generated code targets.
+  Defaults to `sm_30`.

+- `--gpu-features <features>`:
+  Specifies a comma-separated list of LLVM-style GPU feature flags to enable or disable.
+  These flags control optional ISA and hardware features exposed to the compiler (for example, enabling a specific PTX version with `+ptx42`).
+  Defaults to `+ptx42`.

 ## Inspecting the generated PTX code

 The generated PTX code can be saved to a file via the `-ptx <file>` flag.
 This code is